Want to share what you like about MassLegalHelp with us?

 • Your childcare or adult dependent care expenses.

-• If you are age 60+ or get a disability-based benefit, your out-of-pocket medical expenses up to a capped amount.
+• If you are age 60 or older or get a disability-based benefit, your out-of-pocket medical expenses up to a capped amount.

 DTA should accept your self-declaration unless DTA determines the information is questionable.
-See What if DTA does not accept the proofs I sent them?
+See what if DTA does not accept the proofs you sent them.